 Continued from here.

-[Graphic: Cartoon of Grace shrugging and asking, “Why?”
+[Graphic: Cartoon of Grace standing by a staircase and asking, “What’s good?”
 Courtesy Bitmoji.]